Deerhunter: 2018–2019: Double Dream of Spring and Why Hasn’t Everything Already Disappeared?

 In 2018, the band released a cassette-only studio album during their Spring 2018 tour called Double Dream of Spring.
 A mostly instrumental album, it was made to fill the void until their next album would be released the following year.

-On November 2, 2018, Deerhunter announced on social media that former bass guitarist Joshua Fauver died unexpectedly in Atlanta, Georgia, aged 39.
+On November 2, 2018, Deerhunter announced on social media that former bass guitarist Joshua Fauver had died unexpectedly in Atlanta, Georgia, aged 39.
 No cause of death was announced.

-Deerhunter's eighth album Why Hasn't Everything Already Disappeared? was released on January 18, 2019.
+Deerhunter's eighth album, Why Hasn't Everything Already Disappeared?, was released on January 18, 2019.
 The album's first single, "Death in Midsummer", was released in October 2018 co-produced by Cate Le Bon.
 The band subsequently spent November 2019 on tour around Europe.

 On Halloween 2019, Deerhunter released the 13-minute long single "Timebends".
 A separate entity to their eighth studio album, Why Hasn't Everything Already Disappeared?, "Timebends" is a partly-improvised stream-of-consciousness outpouring, recorded live direct to tape and in one take with minimal overdubs and mastered using a completely analog signal chain.
 The next day, Cox released the Myths 004 EP in collaboration with Cate Le Bon, recorded in Marfa, Texas as part of an ongoing series with Dev Hynes, Ariel Pink and Connan Mockasin.

+The band has remained inactive since the end of their November 2019 tour.